educative

 Iedere cultuur geeft wijsheid door hoe als mens en als gemeenschap tot bloei te komen — op winden van verlangen die de windstreken met elkaar verbinden.

-In een kantelende wereldorde wil de QfWf vertragen en bijdragen aan een cultuur van openheid en inclusie.
+In een kantelende wereldorde wil de QfWf vertragen en bijdragen aan een kosmopolitische cultuur van openheid en inclusie.

 Op een reis van de ziel